 ICT & Computer Science

 The Computing Department consists of 3 full-time specialist teachers.
-The department is a highly experienced one, with each teacher having a proven track record for outstanding academic results.
-Students are taught a wide range of ICT application based skills and computing knowledge across the curriculum.
+Each member of the department is an experienced teacher with a proven track-record of outstanding academic results.
+Students are taught both Computer Science (logical thinking and computational thinking skills) and ICT (application-based projects).

 Key Stage 3

 Year 7: In Year 7, students are given the opportunity to develop their communication, research and presentation skills through a six week e-safety project culminating in a short presentation using the online presentation tool, Prezi.
 Students continue their Computing journey by investigating game design through Kodu game lab, creating algorithms and developing programming skills.
 In the second term, Year 7 students design and develop their own mobile app, allowing students to become creative in their approach to computing.
 The term continues with Scratch, exploring blocks of code to develop a working feature-rich game.
 During the summer term, Year 7 get hands-on with the BBC Micro:Bit, taking computing away from the traditional desktop PC.
 Finally, students in Year 7 will learn the basics of the Python programming language to create their very own chat-bot – a computer program that talks back to them!